 3.4 Crosscut sled can accurately cut at an angle.

 The crosscut sled is a gem for making cuts at impossible angles.
-With its zero-clearance feature, the sled provides you with accuracy and acute functionality combined.
+With its zero-clearance feature, the sled combines accuracy and acute functionality.

 Section 4: How to build a crosscut sled for your table saw?

 The design and structure of this sled restrict the number of resources you have available.
 In addition to the design is the factor that allows you to borrow concepts from earlier and other manufacturers.